smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - **Process Step 4:** :ref:`STEP 4.
 Choose the Solution Template You Want to Run`
      - You must select a solution template.
 These templates build and run the entire end-end

-       TML soluton.
+       TML solution and make modifications to your TML DAGs.
-   * - **Process Step 5:** :ref:`STEP 4.
-Choose the Solution Template You Want to Run`
+   * - **Process Step 5:** :ref:`STEP 5.
+Run Your Solution`
-     - You must select a solution template.
-These templates build and run the entire end-end
+     - You can now run your solution.

 STEP 0.
 Go into **tml-airflow** folder